-In a twist on huevos rancheros, eggs are baked in a rich tomato and corned beef ragu.
+In a twist on huevos rancheros, eggs are baked in a rich tomato and corned beef ragu for this Mexican style corned beef.
 Perfect for brunch or a light supper.

 When I was a child corned beef was a regular on the primary school lunch menu – served in thin slices in a salad with the dreaded chunks of raw celery and a very nasty tasting instant mash.
 I used to eat the corned beef first, then the salad, force down a mouthful or two of the potato and hide the celery in the remainder of the mash.